 Sometimes you have to admit it, the relationship isn’t working.
 Maybe the love of your life has turned mean and selfish.
 Maybe you realize you want something better.
 “If a boyfriend doesn’t give you what you need, walk away,” says Danielle Greaves, MSW, who works with girls at The Guidance Center in Cambridge, Mass.
 She tells girls all the time, “It hurts now, but you can get through this.”

 Dating Tip 4: Talk About Facebook Before You Talk on Facebook

 Social media puts the ups and downs of dating out there for everyone to see.
-If you like a guy or he likes you, it’s perfectly OK to ask him not to post things about you online, including pictures.
+If you like a guy or they like you, it’s perfectly OK to ask them not to post things about you online, including pictures.
 Some things don’t have to be shared with the whole world.

 Dating Tip 5: Protect Yourself From Pressure

 Pressure is not love, and it’s not even normal.
 Most teens say they’ve never felt pressured to be in a relationship before they were ready.
 Still, a little mental preparation never hurts.
 Decide ahead of time what your values are and how far you want to go.
 That way, you won’t have to figure it out in the heat of the moment.